cdres19/IDPTclass/Dres_project_eval.md

-# DiRT Directory - Digital Research Tools
+# A Review of DiRT Directory - Digital Research Tools
 ##### by Caroline Dres
 ### Introduction